medpaf/face-mask-detector/README.md

 ```
 ### macOS

-MacOS comes with Python, but is a deprecated version that is no longer supported.
+macOS comes with Python, but is a deprecated version that is no longer supported.
 So, it is recommended to [install a newer version of Python](https://www.python.org/downloads/macos/).

 Then, type the following command on the terminal to install the necessary packages:
 ```